khteh/rag-agent/README.md

 - All of the following components run on k8s cluster:

-1. PostgreSQL for checkpoints
+1. PostgreSQL for checkpoints and vector DB
-2. Chroma for vector DB
+2. (Optional) Chroma for vector DB
 3. Neo4J for graph query
 4. Ollama as LLM model server